Teddyzander/PBC/README.md

 ```
 ./build/bin/vectorized_batch_pir server 3 2 100
 ```
-we should expect to see the following on in the terminal:
+we should expect to see the following to be printed to the terminal:

 ![image](https://github.com/Teddyzander/PBC/assets/49641102/6493f029-ded2-4988-8cc8-6382495a48de)